 The progenitor of the WEGER family in Illinois is Abraham WEGER, b. abt.
 1782 in Tennessee.
 A published book, entitled "The Weger Families" by Mrs. Joyce L. Spencer, speculates that William E. WEGER, descendant of David WEGER of England may indeed be the father of the Illinois group.
 It looks like William E.'s children are a combination of his and Abraham's.
 I have spoken to Mrs. Spencer, and she has informed me that she published the information back in 1978 so as to get it out and generate discussion.
 She realizes that there may be errors in the work (especially the earliest generations where records were sparse).
 I personally suspect that Abraham and David WEGER of Eastern TN may be related, but I'm not yet certain how.

 Abraham's first wife was recently discovered to be Joycy FORD.
 They were married on 8 Feb 1804 in Jefferson County, Tennessee.
 This is an interesting development, given that the FORD name is so prominent among the marriages of their sons and other families in the Crawford County, Illinois area.
+However, no link has yet been established between Joycy and the other Ford families that the Wegers later intermarried with.
 Abraham and Joycy were the parents of at least 6 children: